 Calling A Subprocess

-Learn how to call a subprocess in your automation.
+Learn how to call a subprocess using the invoke keyword.

 Introduction

-In Kognitos, a parent process can call another process using the invoke
+In Kognitos, one way a parent process can call a subprocess is by using the invoke

 Parent Process